barumau/pandunia/engli/110_jumle.md

 At the same time, **te** functions as the subject of the following predicate, **yama sabze**.
 So **te** is the _pivot_ of the entire sentence.

+The first verb in a pivot structure is a modal verb, which indicates a modality such as advice, desire, permission or obligation.

+**me vola te yama sabze.**
+– I want you to eat vegetables. (desire)
+**me menta te yama sabze.**
+– I advice you to eat vegetables. (advice)
+**me halala te yama sabze.**
+– I allow you to eat vegetables. (permission)
+**me musa te yama sabze.**
+– I compel you to eat vegetables. (obligation)

-## Verb series
+## Verb series structure

-There can be two, three or even more verbs in a series, and all of them are about the same subject
+There can be two, three or even more verbs in a series, and all of them are about the same subject.

 1. **me gova dome.**
    – I go home.